lukaszgendek/diagrams/MRP-ETL-Presentation.md

 1. **FRTB Regulatory Requirements:**
    Implemented solutions to comply with Fundamental Review of the Trading Book (FRTB) regulations, ensuring accurate and timely reporting.
 2. **Data Flow:**
-   Designed the data flow architecture that accepts data from traders, financial institutions, London database, goes through the cleaning house and middleware of the bank.
+   Designed the data flow architecture that accepts data from traders, financial institutions, London database, goes through the cleaning house and middleware of the bank, the application finally uploads the data to ClickHouse/ActivePivot UI.
   ##### Input:
    - SABRE
    - MARS